ShreeCharan15/ShreeCharan15/README.md

 <h4>About me :vulcan_salute:</h4>

-- I'm a second year Information Science undergrad with a passion for full stack development.
+- I'm a third year Information Science undergrad with a passion for full stack development.
 - I am an experienced developer skilled in Full Stack Development, MERN, and Firebase.
 - I'm curently working on a mobile app with flutter (private repo).
 - You can reach me at the email in my bio.